Allied Healthcare Department

 Our journey is marked by the dedication and contributions of visionary leaders, shaping the department into a hub of academic excellence and clinical innovation since 1957.

-The Department works in tandem with radiation oncology and is responsible for Treatment Planning of all cancer patients treated in Radiation Oncology.
-It is solely responsible for radiation safety of Patients as well as Radiation Professionals.
-Apart from Academics, particularly teaching M.Sc Medical Physics course, jointly offered by Anna University, the Department is actively involved and recognized as a research department by the University.
+The Department works in tandem with radiation oncology and is responsible for Treatment Planning of all cancer patients treated in Radiation Oncology, as well as radiation safety of patients and professionals.

-Our journey is marked by the dedication and contributions of these visionary leaders, shaping the department into a hub of academic excellence.
-Join us as we continue to strive for innovation, research, and educational advancement.
+Our journey is marked by the dedication of visionary leaders like Dr. I.S.
+Balakrishnan and Dr. N. Vivekanandan, shaping the department into a national hub of academic excellence.

-Notably, the Cancer Institute achieved a significant milestone by being the first center in the country to install and upgrade to RapidArc Technology on January 22, 2009.
-This technological advancement underscores our commitment to staying at the forefront of innovative cancer treatment.
+The Cancer Institute was the first center in the country to install and upgrade to RapidArc Technology in 2009, reflecting our commitment to innovative treatment.

 Services & Scope